Vladimir Kush – Surrealist artist

 Now Vladimir lives in Maui, but still often travels to Moscow, according to the artist, cold winter so far excite his imagination.

-Vladimir established his own art gallery Kush Fine Art in Lahaina, Hawaii.
-He later opened Kush Fine Art galleries in Las Vegas and Laguna Beach, California.
+You know, Vladimir established his own art gallery Kush Fine Art in Lahaina, Hawaii.
+Later he opened Kush Fine Art galleries in Las Vegas and Laguna Beach, California.

-In 2011, Kush won the First Prize in Painting at the Artistes du Monde international exhibition in Cannes.
+In 2011, the artist won the First Prize in Painting at the Artistes du Monde international exhibition in Cannes.

-Vladimir is not only an artist, but a sculptor.
+By the way, Vladimir is not only an artist, but also a sculptor.